From USD 790

-We stay the night at our cosy pop-up Goecco Guesthouse, which is situated in a lava field in the middle nowhere with no neighbors and no light pollution.
+We stay the night at our cozy pop-up Goecco Guesthouse, which is situated in a lava field in the middle nowhere with no neighbors and no light pollution.
 This makes it a perfect spot for northern lights spotting and star-gazing.
-Here we will share a hearty, home-cooked meal, which is included in the price.

 All rooms have private toilets.
 Shower facilities are shared.
-There is also a great hot tub outside to sit and watch the stars or maybe even the northern lights, which are often seen right above the guesthouse.
+Sit and watch the stars or maybe even the northern lights, which are often seen right above the guesthouse.
 Then it’s time to rest before the next day of ice caving adventure.